davewalker60/pmdup/pages/booking-rooms.md

 We have 27 rooms of the 30-room Hotel Las Arenas Puerto Morelos for 10 nights (Wed Feb 10 check-in to Sat Feb 20 check-out) and 1 room for 6 nights (Wed Feb 10 check-in to Tues Feb 16 check-out).
 We will also do our best to reserve rooms for your additional nights before and after, based on the best-guess dates you provide in the lodging request form.

-We are also exploring renting the 6 Ojo De Agua Kabañas, the brown sargasso brick buildings just over the wall next to the dance circle, (to better control our surroundings during camp) and the Alaska House is available possibly both before and after camp as well.
+For more upscale and/or solo rooms, we recommend the Ojo De Agua Kabañas, the brown sargasso brick buildings just over the wall next to the dance circle, (to better control our surroundings during camp) and the Alaska House is available possibly both before and after camp as well.

 <span style="color:red">**PLEASE READ CAREFULLY:**</span><br>**Before completing the lodging request form, it's imperative that you carefully read this entire web page.
 Thank you!** <!-- To participate in the initial room selection process, you'll be required in the form to agree to the information detailed here.-->

-The deadline for the Las Arenas initial room selection process has passed and room assignments are being finalized.
-There are still poolside rooms & beds available, so for now continue to follow the instructions on this page.<!-- To join the waitlist, complete and submit the [Hotel Las Arenas Lodging](https://docs.google.com/forms/d/e/1FAIpQLSct3SrTHl76pMYcZ5z9-eWdLCjCXzf4igqfVk689qA42YuyWA/viewform){:target="_blank"} form, but hold off on sending your non-refundable $100 USD (or 1750 MXN) deposit until you hear from us.
+The deadline for the Las Arenas initial room selection process has passed and and initial room assignments have been made.
+There is still the possibility of a couple poolside rooms & beds available, so for now continue to follow the instructions on this page.<!-- To join the waitlist, complete and submit the [Hotel Las Arenas Lodging](https://docs.google.com/forms/d/e/1FAIpQLSct3SrTHl76pMYcZ5z9-eWdLCjCXzf4igqfVk689qA42YuyWA/viewform){:target="_blank"} form, but hold off on sending your non-refundable $100 USD (or 1750 MXN) deposit until you hear from us.
 (We'll let you know whether you have a room or are on the waitlist as soon as we know.
 Thanks for your patience!)**
 -->
 <!--**To participate in the initial room selection process, submit your 1750 peso ($100 USD) <span style="color:red">*per-person*</span> deposit by the Monday April 27, 2026 deadline.** Your deposit is:-->